mimiro-io/mysql-datalayer/README.md

-# MYSQL Data Layer
+# MySQL Data Layer

-A Data Layer for MySQL that conforms to the Universal Data API specification (https://open.mimiro.io/specifications/uda/latest.html).
+A Data Layer for MySQL (https://www.mysql.com/) that conforms to the Universal Data API specification (https://open.mimiro.io/specifications/uda/latest.html).
 This data layer can be used in conjunction with the MIMIRO data hub to create a modern data fabric.
 The MYSQL data layer can be configured to expose tables and views from MYSQL as a stream of changes or a current snapshot.
 Rows in a table are represented in JSON according the Entity Graph Data model that is described in the UDA specification.
 This data layer can be run as a standalone binary or as a docker container.

 Releases of this data layer are published to docker hub in the repository: `mimiro/mysql-datalayer`